winner225/MateriaDesignInXaml/Transitions.md

 </Button>
 ```

+## Wipes

+There are currently only 2 built-in wipes available:

+- CircleWipe
+- SlideOutWipe

 # TransitioningContent

 ```TransitioningContent``` is a ```ContentControl``` enabling animations to be run on a UI element easily, typically when a control loads.
 By combining with the ```Transitioner``` more complex animations can be created.
 Usage is simple: